 On December 22, 2017, the Tax Cuts and Jobs Act of 2017 became law (the "Tax Act").
 The Tax Act enacts a broad range of changes to the Internal Revenue Code of 1986, as amended (the "IRC").
 The Tax Act, among other things, includes changes to U.S. federal tax rates, imposes significant additional limitations on the deductibility of interest and net operating losses, allows for the expensing of capital expenditures and puts into effect the migration from a "worldwide" system of taxation to a territorial system.
-We do not expect tax reform to have a material impact to our financial statements as our net deferred tax assets and liabilities are fully reserved.
-We continue to examine the impact this tax reform legislation may have on our business.
+Our accounting for the Tax Act is complete, including the remeasurement of our deferred tax assets and liabilities using the reduced corporate federal tax rate of 21%.
+Tax reform did not have a material impact to our financial statements as our net deferred tax assets and liabilities are fully reserved.
 The impact of the Tax Act on holders of our common shares is uncertain and could be adverse.
 This annual report does not discuss any such tax legislation or the manner in which it might affect purchasers of our common stock.
 We urge our stockholders to consult with their legal and tax advisors with respect to any such legislation and the potential tax consequences of investing in our common stock.